 What are their lives like?
 Most Ainu lead simple lives, herding sheep and goats.
 Some Ainu men in recent years have been forced to travel to other large cities in Xinjiang to seek employment in industry and construction.

-Religion The Ainu are Muslims of the Sunni sect; they worship in mosques scattered throughout their villages.
+What are their beliefs?
+The Ainu are Sunni Muslims who worship in mosques scattered throughout their villages.
 They have been described as a "caste of circumcisers."
-Few Ainu have ever studied Arabic, so even the religious leaders of their communities are unable to read the Qur'an.
+Few Ainu have ever studied Arabic, so even the religious leaders of their communities are unable to read the Koran.